How Weather And Climate Change Will Affect Your Business Or Occupation

 The soft industry drink and companies producing bottled water are the most at risk since water is the most important and biggest ingredient in their products.

 Companies producing soft drinks are also negatively impacted by their reliance on large amounts of sugar.
-Since the agricultural also suffers as a result of climate change, sugar cane and sugar beet plantations are directly affected.
+Since the agricultural sector also suffers as a result of climate change, sugar cane and sugar beet plantations are directly affected.

 As a result, soft drink companies will not only battle water shortage problems but a potential shortage of sugar supplies, which will also inevitably lead to a rise in sugar prices.